BastionDevs/unPlugged/README.md

 ![Bastion GSLP License](https://img.shields.io/badge/Bastion-GSLP%20v1.35-blue) ![Free PALESTINE](https://img.shields.io/badge/Free-PALESTINE-darkgreen)

 ## Description
-DMALib provides solutions to bypass or remove restrictions on devices, particularly for Windows and iOS.
-Our solutions include Blocksi Bypass for Windows, Mobile Guardian Removal for iPads, and Full DMA Bypass for select Windows devices with the Parent Option enabled.
+DMALib provides solutions to bypass or remove restrictions on Windows devices.
+Our solutions include the Blocksi Bypass for Windows, (RIP Mobile Guardian for iPads), and Local Admin Enabling for select Windows devices with a suitable Parent DMA Option.
 We aim to assist users in reclaiming full control over their purchased devices.

 ## Features
 - **Blocksi Bypass**: Reliable and proven solution for Windows devices.
 - **Mobile Guardian Removal**: Reliable and proven solution for iPads.
-- **Enable Administrator Account**: Available for most Windows devices with Parent DMA Option (A/B/C) selected.
+- **Local Admin Enabling**: Available for most Windows devices with Parent DMA Option (A/B/C) selected.

 ## Supported Devices
 - Windows devices
   - Windows 10/11

-*Support for ChromeOS and MacOS devices is under consideration.
+*Support for ChromeOS and MacOS devices is being considered.
 Join our Discord server to suggest solutions.*

 ## Installation and Usage
 For detailed installation and usage instructions, please visit our [official website](https://bastiondevs.github.io/DMALib).